 Marissa is a Havertown native who now works in the Philly area as a performer, teaching artist, and choreographer.
 She holds a B.A. in both Drama and Psychology from Washington University in St. Louis, with a minor in Ballet.
 In addition to Wolf PAC, Marissa also teaches with the Walnut Street Theatre and the Lantern Theatre Company and has performed with local companies including the Walnut, Arden Theatre Company, Delaware Theatre Company, The Eagle Theatre, The Candlelight Theatre, and Theatre Ariel.
 Marissa joined the Wolf PAC family in 2008 and feels honored to continue to share in this special place!
 For updates, check out www.marissabarnathan.com

 Laura is thrilled to be part of the Wolf PAC team.
-She graduated Summa Cum Laude from Seton Hill University in Greensburg, Pennsylvania with a BA in Music Theatre.
-She is currently working toward a master’s in Theatre from Villanova University with the hopes to gain a certification in teaching as well.
+She recently graduated with an MA in Theatre from Villanova University and loves being a teaching artist and performer in the Philly area.
+Laura hails from Western Pennsylvania where she graduated Summa Cum Laude from Seton Hill University with a BA in Music Theatre.
 Laura spent four years touring the country and overseas with Missoula Children’s Theatre where she was able to share her love of singing, acting, and dancing with students of all ages.
-She also specializes in costume construction and dabbles in stage management, but overall hopes to continue teaching theatre to kids and is grateful for the opportunity to do so at Wolf Performing Arts Center.
+She also specializes in costume construction, dabbles in stage management, and loves to perform, but overall hopes to continue teaching theatre to kids and is grateful for the opportunity to do so at Wolf Performing Arts Center.

 Courtney Boches is a director, teaching artist, performer, and costume designer in the Philadelphia suburbs.
 She has an M.A. in Theatre from Villanova University and a B.S. in Television-Radio from Ithaca College.
 As a costume designer and assistant designer, Courtney has worked with Azuka Theatre, Simpatico Theatre Project, Act II Playhouse, Villanova Theatre, Lantern Theater Company, Philadelphia Theatre Company, local colleges and high schools, and had an incredible internship with Tony-winning designer William Ivey Long in NYC.
-She is currently a director, designer, teacher, and Board Member at Firebird Theatre in Phoenixville and the Director of Theatre at Lansdale Catholic High School.
-She has also directed for the Skippack Fringe Festival and her play Sure As A Star received a staged reading in the second annual Philadelphia Women's Theatre Festival.
+She is currently a director, designer, teacher, and Board Member at Firebird Theatre in Phoenixville and the Director of Theatre at Lansdale Catholic High School and has also directed for the Skippack Fringe Festival.
 She loves working with children's theatre programs and thrilled to be back at WolfPAC this fall.
 Follow her adventures at www.courtneyboches.com.

-Amy is so excited to be back working with the Wolf PAC family!
+Amy is so excited to be part of the Wolf PAC family!
 She has been teaching at Wolf PAC as a Vocal Director, Music Director and teacher since 2008.
-Amy earned a BA in Music at Franklin and Marshall College.
-She performed regionally and nationally with the Prather Family of Theaters and Rainbow Dinner Theatre.
-She taught piano and voice lessons with Meridee Winters School of Music before earning her certification in Music Education from West Chester University.
-Amy has been in and out of teaching at Wolf PAC since the birth of her son in 2011, and is happy to be teaching at Wolf PAC!
+Amy earned a BA in Music at Franklin and Marshall College, and certification in Music Education from West Chester University.
+She performed regionally and nationally with the Prather Family of Theaters and Rainbow Dinner Theatre, and taught piano and voice lessons with the Meridee Winters School of Music.
+Amy is thrilled to make outstanding theater with these wonderful young people!

 Zachary Chiero graduated from Muhlenberg College in 2009 with a B.A. in Theatre Performance and Psychology.
 He then spent four years touring nationally with Philadelphia’s own Enchantment Theatre Company, performing original works and teaching classes and workshops for families across the nation.
 As a performer he has worked at Act 2 Playhouse, Simpatico Theatre Project, The Media Theatre, The Candlelight Theatre, The Eagle Theatre, BRAT Productions, Quince Productions, and others.
 He is a company member of Tribe of Fools, a physical theatre company that has created Philly Fringe hits such as Antihero and Two Street.
 Zachary believes that the transformative and collaborative power of theatre is invaluable to our community and is thrilled to be teaching with Wolf PAC!